-With such electronic capacities on a single chip, it is now possible to Place whole electronic systems on a chip.
+With such electronic capacities on a single chip it is now possible to place whole electronic systems on a chip.
 This has advantages and disadvantages.
-The advantage is that

-Electronics become more sophisticated and powerful and cheaper.
+The advantage is that electronics become more sophisticated and powerful and cheaper.
 The disadvantage is that electronics becomes harder to design.

-Earlier versions of HDLs operated more at the gate level of Description (e.g. "connect the output of gate A to the input of Gate B").

-But, as chips increased in their logic gate count, the above rather low Level of description became increasingly impractical due to the huge Number of gates on a single chip.

-To cope with this problem, HDLs are taking an ever more behavioral Level of description.
-Electronic designers nowadays give a behavioral Or functional description of what they want their circuit to perform, And the HDL compiler does the rest.
+Earlier versions of HDLs operated more at the gate level of description (e.g. "connect the output of gate A to the input of Gate B").
+But, as chips increased in their logic gate count, the above rather low Level of description became increasingly impractical due to the huge number of gates on a single chip.
+To cope with this problem, HDLs are taking an ever more behavioral level of description.
+Electronic designers nowadays give a behavioral or functional description of what they want their circuit to perform, And the HDL compiler does the rest.

-E.g. instead of saying "connect this gate to that gate", one says

-"Multiply these two numbers and store the result in this buffer".
+E.g. instead of saying "connect this gate to that gate", one says "Multiply these two numbers and store the result in this buffer".

 The HDL compiler then translates the latter statement into the Corresponding circuitry that performs the required function.
 Nowadays, it is almost as easy to program hardware as to program software!

-This is not strictly true, since to be able to use an HDL well, one needs to understand the principles of digital electronic design (e.g. multiplexors, flip-flops, buffers, counters, etc).
+This is not strictly true, since to able to use an HDL well, one needs to understand the principles of digital electronic design (e.g. multiplexors, flip-flops, buffers, counters, etc).
 But, increasingly, hardware design is becoming more like programming in a high level software language, like "C".

-We will have a lot more to say about programming in an HDL.
-But we now know enough about the basic idea of an HDL to answer The question of the relevance of HDLs to brain building.
+We will have a lot more to say about programming in a HDL.
+But we now know enough about the basic idea of an HDL to answer the question of the relevance of HDLs to brain building.

-If one wants to build artificial brains with hundreds/thousands and more of evolved neural net circuit modules, then the speed of Evolution of those modules and the speed of the neural signaling of The interconnected brain comprised of those evolved modules, is Paramount.
+If one wants to build artificial brains with hundreds/thousands and more of evolved neural net circuit modules, then the speed of evolution of those modules and the speed of the neural signaling of the interconnected brain comprised of those evolved modules, is paramount.

-It is well known that hardware speeds are typically hundreds to Thousands of times faster than software speeds on the same task.
+It is well known that hardware speeds are typically hundreds to thousands of times faster than software speeds on the same task.

-As Moore's law creates chips with millions and later billions of Logic gates on a single chip, it will become increasingly possible to Put artificial brain technology into them.
+As Moore's law creates chips with millions and later billions of logic gates on a single chip, it will become increasingly possible to put artificial brain technology into them.

-Today's programmable chips contain about ten million gates (107) This is already enough to start putting tens of modules together to Build simple artificial brains in a single chip.

-By placing dozens of chips on an electronic board (not cheap!)
-Then the size of the brain scales linearly with the number of chips.
+Today's programmable chips contains about ten millions gates.
+This is already enough to start putting tens of modules together to build simple artificial brains in a single chip.
+By placing dozens of chips on an electronic board (not cheap!) then the size of the brain scales linearly with the number of chips.

-People who want to be trained in the principles of brain building Technology therefore needs to know how to put their brain designs Into hardware, so that they can both evolve their component Modules and run them once they are interconnected.
+People who want to be trained in the principles of brain building technology therefore needs to know how to put their brain designs into hardware, so that they can both evolve their component modules and run them once they are interconnected.